tetratelabs/wazero/RATIONALE.md

 }
 ```

-Using different methods for wall and clock time allow implementations to choose
+Splitting functions for wall and clock time allow implementations to choose
 whether to implement the clock once (as in Go), or split them out.

-This design allows implementations to supply a `Resolution`, which is usually
+Each can be configured with a `ClockResolution`, although is it usually
 incorrect as detailed in a sub-heading below.
-This is exposed despite the
+The only reason for exposing this
-trouble supplying it, as it is needed for WASI:
+is to satisfy WASI:

 See https://github.com/WebAssembly/wasi-clocks

+## Why default to fake time?

+WebAssembly has an implicit design pattern of capabilities based security.
+By
+defaulting to a fake time, we reduce the chance of timing attacks, at the cost
+of requiring configuration to opt-into real clocks.

+See https://gruss.cc/files/fantastictimers.pdf for an example attacks.

 ## Why not `time.Clock`?